 The verbal story that you choose to share, rather than me probing and pushing, will lead us to a roadmap for the body to resolve what it is ready to resolve.
-As an SE practitioner, I hold a safe place when the reactions to the verbal story come up so that you can move through and tolerate the experience with a sense of mastery.
+As a trauma healer, I hold a safe place when the reactions to the verbal story come up so that you can move through and tolerate the experience with a sense of mastery.
 This sense of mastery creates autonomy and becomes a source of resilience, enabling you to rebound from future trauma.

 As we resolve the trauma in your nervous system through body-based exercises, you might find yourself coming to a new understanding of your past.
 Reframing your experience verbally can be a by-product of the work, but it’s not the work itself.
 If we continue treatment long enough, it’s possible I will hear about your past’s most difficult moments – in due time, when your body leads us there.

 “Trauma is not what happens to us, but what we hold inside in the absence of an empathetic witness,” says Peter A. Levine, the creator of Somatic Experiencing.
 As we develop trust, I can become that empathetic witness.
 Your body will tell us when it’s ready to explore your past, and then we will lead it through a physical process of resolving the trauma that is trapped in your nervous system.